brucenwalker/bostelweb/index.md

                 <div class="col col-desc">
                     <h2 class="h5">Team of Experts</h2>
                     <h3 class="h2">Pioneered by leading authorities</h3>
-                    <p>We have leveraged signification and artificial intelligence to create a new diagnostic paradigm with clinically-proven sensitivity and specificity.
-This patent protected platform empowers healthcare professionals to efficiently and effectively diagnose melanoma lesions using dermoscopy so they can focus on improving outcomes and helping their patients.</p>
+                    <p>We have leveraged sonification and artificial intelligence to create a new diagnostic paradigm with clinically-proven sensitivity and specificity.
+This patent-pending platform will empower healthcare professionals to efficiently and effectively diagnose melanoma lesions using dermoscopy so they can focus on improving outcomes and helping their patients.</p>
                     <a href="/contact" class="btn btn--lg">Contact Us</a>
                 </div>
             </div>